rosa-hcp-dedicated-vpc/helm-repository/charts/rhods-operator/README.md

 The RHODS Operator chart deploys Red Hat OpenShift Data Science (now known as Red Hat OpenShift AI), providing a comprehensive platform for data scientists and developers to develop, train, and serve machine learning models at scale.
 RHODS includes Jupyter notebooks, model serving capabilities, data science pipelines, and integrated AI/ML frameworks.

 This chart uses the `helper-operator` and `helper-status-checker` dependency charts to ensure reliable operator deployment with automated InstallPlan approval and readiness verification.
-It also creates and configures a `DataScienceCluster` resource to enable all RHODS components with proper sync wave orchestration for ArgoCD deployments.
+It also includes optional dependencies on `servicemesh-operator` and `serverless-operator` to provide enhanced capabilities for secure model serving and scalable ML workloads.
+The chart creates and configures a `DataScienceCluster` resource to enable all RHODS components with proper sync wave orchestration for ArgoCD deployments.

 ## Prerequisites